mavolin/Maxon/README.md

     private int anInt;
     /*
     If a field is annotated with an @AbortOnMissingField, it overwrites the "global" setting, meaning the setting set at class level.
+If the field is missing, a JsonParsingException will be thrown.
      */
     @AbortOnMissingField(false)
     private boolean bool;